Ramalh0z/python-exercices/README.md

-# test
+# In here, i have pulled all my robotic projects with python
-just a test
+just a little test for creating repos